marijnh/Eloquent-JavaScript/10_modules.md

 {{index pipeline, tool}}

 So it is not uncommon for the code that you find in an NPM package or that runs on a web page to have gone through _multiple_ stages of transformation—converted from modern JavaScript to historic JavaScript, from ES module format to CommonJS, bundled, and minified.
 We won't go into the details of these tools in this book since they tend to be boring and change rapidly.
-Just be aware that the JavaScript code you run is often not the code as it was written.
+For now, just be aware that such things exist.

 ## Module design